DUIs and the DMV Process

 Your DMV Hearing Attorney

-Remember to contact your DUI defense lawyer in time for them to file your DMV hearing request, (within 10 days of your arrest).
+Remember to contact your DUI defense lawyer within 10 days to allow them time to file your DMV hearing request.
 Your attorney will fight to not only keep you from being convicted of criminal DUI charges, but also represent you at the DMV hearing so that you can keep your license to drive.